MasterGroosha/telegram-xkcd-password-generator/README.md

 ![Inline mode](https://pp.vk.me/c636824/v636824512/1959c/Y3f8VXAWOdw.jpg)

 You can also use this bot in inline mode.
 An indicator on the left shows rough password complexity (green is good, red is not).

-### My other projects
-* [Telegram Proxy Bot](https://bitbucket.org/mastergroosha/telegram-proxy-bot) – A "virtual" bot account for chatting with other people without telling your real username (one bot for one person)